ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 ```
 * After successfully applying the patch, run fuzzer again

 **What bugs did you discover now?
+Explain what they represent if found any?
 Is the bug found in task 2 fixed in this patch?**

 **Add screenshot**